by Donella Hosten

 Additionally, the minister noted that during this time of year students attending the TA Marryshow Community College (TAMCC), St George’s University (SGU) and the University of the West Indies (UWI), receive ‘significant assistance’ from the government.
 This assistance includes, but is not limited to, transportation allowance and tuition fees.

-However, during a local radio programme held on Wednesday, 23 August NDC’s Caretaker for St George South East, and former Minister for Education, Franka Bernadine stated that there is more to education than simply giving limited tablets and school bags.
+However, during a local radio programme held on Wednesday, 23 August NDC’s Caretaker for St George South East, and former Minister for Education, Franka Bernardine stated that there is more to education than simply giving limited tablets and school bags.
 She urged the government to look at the reviews from St Kitts and Nevis, which showed the effects of the implementation of the said tablets in schools.

-Bernadine insisted that the cost of books is overwhelming for parents.
+Bernardine insisted that the cost of books is overwhelming for parents.
 She mentioned the multiplicity of taxes on the backs of Grenadians.
 She condemned the government’s move of trying to get rid of school books, saying that school books must be included in the equation for the process of learning to take place.